Skip to main contentSkip to navigation

 RAID 5 was designed in an era of drives measured in gigabytes.
 With modern drives of 8 TB, 16 TB, or 20 TB, the rebuild read volume routinely exceeds the consumer URE threshold.
 RAID 6 or mirrored configurations (RAID 10) are the appropriate choices for large-capacity arrays.
 If a RAID 5 array with large drives has lost a drive and the data is irreplaceable, a lab recovery is safer than a forced rebuild.

-Safer Alternatives to Rebuilding
+What Are the Safer Alternatives to Rebuilding a Degraded RAID?

 1. Image all drives first.
 Before touching the array, create sector-level images of every surviving drive using a tool like ddrescue or a hardware imager.
 If a drive fails during imaging, you still have data from the sectors that were successfully read.
 Rebuild attempts can then be performed on copies, not originals.